Life As a Petroleum Pump System Operator

-Life As a Petroleum Pump System Operator: What Do They Do?
+Daily Life Of a Petroleum Pump System Operator

 - Read automatic gauges at specified intervals to determine the flow rate of oil into or from tanks, and the amount of oil in tanks.

-When polled, Petroleum Pump System Operators say the following skills are most frequently used in their jobs:
+Petroleum Pump System Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.